alex-oleshkevich/starsessions/README.md

 Some backends (like `RedisBackend`) optionally accept `serializer` argument that will be used to serialize and deserialize session data.
 By default, we provide (and use) `starsessions.JsonSerializer` but you can implement your own by extending `starsessions.Serializer` class.

+## Session termination

+The session cookie will be automatically removed if session has no data by the middleware.
+You can manually remove session data and clear underlying storage by calling `await request.session.delete()`

+## Regenerating session ID

+Sometimes you need a new session ID to avoid session fixation attacks (for example, after successful signs in).
+For that, use `request.session.regenerate_id()`.